MicrosoftDocs/cpp-docs/docs/linux/create-a-new-linux-project.md

 manager: "ghogen"
 ---

-# Create a new Linux project
+# Create a New Linux Project
+When coding for Linux, you have the choice of creating a Visual Studio project, or a CMake project.
+This topic describes how to create a Visual Studio project.
+For information about CMake Projects, see [Configure a Linux CMake Project ](cmake-linux-project.md).

 To create a new Linux project in Visual Studio, do the following: